hinto-janai/malvarma/src/before_we_start/what_you_need.md

 This computer will never connect to the internet ever again, so make sure you okay with "sacrificing" it into a cold wallet.

-You will also need a computer _other_ than this cold computer to act as your `view-only` wallet (perhaps the computer you're using to read this guide?).
+You will also need a device _other_ than this cold computer to act as your `view-only` wallet (perhaps the computer you're using to read this guide?).
 The security of this computer does not matter as much, as it will not be able to spend any funds.

 ## 💻 This guide